kgjoner/fashionista/README.md

 # Fashionista

-An e-commerce frontend for clothing.
+An e-commerce concept for clothing.

 ![Images of how the pages look like on desktop and mobile](/public/showoff.jpg)